RuanMoreiraOfc/fundamentals-elixir/README.md

 ## Strict Choices

-With maps you have to choice how you gonna call the key.
+With maps you have to choose how you gonna call the key.

 [Example with map!][map-example]